 You are looking for this golden color on each side.

-I keep a plate lined with paper towels on-hand so when I remove the schnitzel from the hot oil, the paper towel can absorb the excess oil.
+I keep a plate lined with paper towels on hand so that when I remove the schnitzel from the hot oil, the paper towel can absorb the excess oil.

 I found the recipe for the authentic German potato salad recipe on Bon Appetite's site.
 You may also like this delicious Gluten Free Potato Salad recipe (it is a loaded baked potato salad!!)